094459/blog/content/post/integrating-amazon-timestream-in-your-amazon-managed-workflows-for-apache-airflow-v2x.md

 ---
 title: 'Integrating Amazon Timestream in your Amazon Managed Workflows for Apache Airflow v2.x'
 date: '2021-09-23'
-tags: [airflow, mwaa, timestream, datawrangler]
+tags: [Apache Airflow, mwaa, timestream, datawrangler]
 ---
 **Integrating with Amazon Timestream in your Apache Airflow DAGs**